mxro/maxrohde-web/content/posts/2014/2014-05-19-the-conscious-mind-as-trainer/index.md

 ---
-authors:
-- max
-blog: maxrohde.com
+title: 'The Conscious Mind as Trainer'
+date: '2014-05-19'
 categories:
-- leadership
+  - 'leadership'
-- productivity
+  - 'productivity'
-date: "2014-05-19"
 tags:
-- psychology
+  - 'psychology'
-title: The Conscious Mind as Trainer
 ---

 It might be that our subconscious mind ears often in our urban and large-scale world.
 It might be that reason and traditional intelligence are the most useful devices to navigate this world.